ImperdibleSoft/ngConsole/README.md

 # ngConsole
 Small directive for angular, to implement a console that's able to execute commands.
-You can see a demo <a href="http://imperdiblesoft.github.io/ngConsole/demo/" target="_blank">here</a>.
+You can see a demo <a href="http://imperdiblesoft.github.io/ngConsole/demo/" target="_blank">here</a>.<br />

+With this library, developers can avoid to design and create a user interface for small task like reseting server cache, restart some backend tasks and so on.
+Just create the logic, and ngConsole will allow you to execute all these actions from the same place.

+<h2>Self documented commands</h2>
+Thanks to the format we are using, the default command <code>help</code> is able to show a small documentation for all commands (including custom comands) and their params.
+Also error messages are displayed for non-recognized commands or params.

 # Install
 To install ngConsole on your project, just type <code>npm install ng-console</code>